 An occasional recurring theme in my book On the Moor is the idea that ‘life is good at finding new ways’.
+I didn’t realise it at the time, but it’s an idea borrowed from Jurassic Park.

 The level at which evolution occurs is a hotly debated subject, but I like to keep things simple: genes mutate; individuals are selected; species evolve.
 The majority of the times I use the phrase life is good at finding new ways, I’m referring to the evolution of species.
 But sometimes I’m referring to something else: how individual organisms find themselves in strange new places, but somehow get by (which can occasionally be the first step in the evolution of new species).